 In this trip report I review Virgin Atlantic in Upper Class.
 My flight flew from London Heathrow Terminal 3 To San Francisco and an Airbus A340-600.
 Virgin Atlantic Upper Class features in our top 10 best airlines for longhaul Business Class.
 Compare this flight with my other Virgin Atlantic flight reviews.

 Upper Class is equivalent to Business Class on other airlines (even though it sounds more like First Class!).
-I have compared British Airways Club World vs. Virgin Upper Class so you can decide which Business Class product you prefer when traveling transatlantic.
+We have compared British Airways Club World vs. Virgin Upper Class so you can decide which Business Class product you prefer when traveling transatlantic.
 In this trip report, I outline what it is like to travel on Virgin Atlantic in Upper Class.

 I paid for this flight using 135,000 Flying Club miles for a round trip and paid taxes.
 The equivalent flight in Premium Economy would have cost 55,000 miles return and 30,000 in Economy.
 This is cheaper than British Airways Club World, which costs 150,000 Avios return (assuming you can find availability).
 Both airlines add around £500 GBP in taxes.
 Virgin Upper Class, therefore, works out cheaper than British Airways Club World for the same routes.

 My trip started with a few hours in the Virgin Atlantic Clubhouse airport lounge at Heathrow Terminal 3.

 The Seat On Virgin Atlantic Upper Class

 Virgin Atlantic goes with the herringbone layout for their Upper Class cabin; where seats are angled, see seat map, which feels odd, with window seats facing towards the center of the cabin.
 Across from the seat is the ottoman, which has a seatbelt of its own for guests.
 It is worth noting that the Boeing 787 service offers the newest version of the Upper Class seat (with a curvier seat shell and a new shade of purply leather), but the Virgin seat varies across aircraft types, and the one on the A340 is looking a little tatty.